vonfzm/UoN-CELE-Submission-tex-template/README.md

-# UoN-CELE-Submission-tex-temple
+# UoN-CELE-Submission-tex-template
-A TeX temple for University of Nottingham CELE students,to help them with their submissions' fromat
+A TeX template for University of Nottingham CELE students,to help them with their submissions' fromat

 Because most of CELE students are Chinese,This readme will be written in Chinese.